lanl-ansi/gfm-lpnorm/README.md

 ## gfm-lpnorm Introduction

-This is a legacy version of the micot-general-fragility model (GFM) to support the LPNORM project and is referred to as gfm-lpnorm.
-The current GFM is found in [repository](https://github.com/lanl-ansi/generalized-fragility-model).
+This is a custom version of the [micot-general-fragility model (GFM)](https://github.com/lanl-ansi/generalized-fragility-model) for the LPNORM project and is referred to as gfm-lpnorm.
 The support for this version of LPNORM will mingrate to the current GFM at a future date.
+Right now this is the only version of GFM we should be using in LPNORM.

 ## Compiled JAR Installation Installation